24/7 Emergency Care. Our patients are first.

 Causes

-• Strep throat is caused by group A Streptococcus bacteria.
+• Strep throat is caused by group A Streptococcus bacteria, also known as group A Streptococcus (group A strep).

 • Other factors such as allergies or irritants may cause sore throat symptoms, but they do not cause strep throat itself.